 I have always found myself reading or watching the news.
-I used to think this helped me view the world from a worldwide perspective and through the lens of many people.
+I used to think this helped me view the world from a global perspective and through the lens of many people.
 However, following the reading and viewing of Chimamanda Adichie’s TED talk, this was challenged.
 The news I was viewing was always from the lens of Canadian journalists who were only viewing one side of the story either from home or on the front lines.
 The same can be said for literature in my schooling.
-I cannot recall many novels we read in early grade, other than Charlotte’s Web or Trumpet of the Swan.
+I cannot recall many novels we read in early grades, other than Charlotte’s Web and Trumpet of the Swan.
 I do remember one novel we discussed in the fifth grade.
-I recall my teacher speaking to the book The Breadwinner which follows the story of a young Afghan girl who becomes the breadwinner of her family.
-I considered this to be a book that came from a different lens, until recently when I researched this piece.
-The book is written by a white woman, who has not experienced war to my knowledge, but was writing from one perspective.
-This is not to downplay the impact of this novel; it is to say that this book though powerful it may not be accurate to capture the true lens of an Afghan child.
+I recall my teacher speaking about the book The Breadwinner, which follows the story of a young Afghan girl who becomes the breadwinner of her family.
+Until recently, I considered this to be a book that came from a different lens.
+When I researched this piece, I learned the book is written by a white woman, who has not experienced war to my knowledge, but was writing from one perspective.
+This is not to downplay the impact of this novel, but it is to say that this book, though powerful may not be accurate to capture the true lens of an Afghan child.
 In high school is when literature from Indigenous authors and authors of different ethnicity began to emerge.
 In grade twelve, I read The Kite Runner by Khaled Hosseini.
 I additionally read Three Day Road, but this was a piece written by a man of European descent writing about the experiences of Indigenous soldiers during the First World War and an Indigenous woman struggling during colonial times.
 These books gave a different perspective compared to the mainly white classics.
 I firmly believe that the classics are important even though they are not necessarily relevant to our modern world and current social justice issues.